Social Security number: Use required for federal tax purposes

 According to U.S. Treasury regulations, any person who, after October 31, 1962, works as an employee for wages subject to Social Security taxes, Medicare taxes, or U.S. federal income tax withholdings is required to apply for "an account number" using Form SS-5.
+As of March 2025, automatic issuance of SSNs via the Enumeration Beyond Entry (EBE) program has been discontinued.
+Applicants must now attend in-person appointments at SSA offices to receive their SSNs, regardless of selection during USCIS form submission.

-A taxpayer who is not eligible to have a Social Security number must obtain an alternative Taxpayer Identification Number.
+A taxpayer who is not eligible to have a Social Security Number (SSN) must obtain a Taxpayer Identification Number (TIN).

 Types of Social Security cards

 Four different classifications of Social Security cards are issued.
 Such cards are issued by geographic location (SSN Area Number) to: